ielody/todoing/README.md

 ```
 # Create task
-td c Do yoga
+td c "Do yoga"
-td c (if you do not enter a task here it will ask for task input)
+td c (if you do not enter a task here the app will ask for task input)

 # Show list
 td l

 # Update todo
-td u 1 Go for a walk
+td u 1 "Go for a walk"
-td u 1 (if you do not enter a task here it will ask for task input)
+td u 1 (if you do not enter a task here the app will ask for task input)

 # Remove todo
 td r 1
-td r n,n,n to remove more tasks
+td r n,n,n (to remove more tasks enter numbers seperated by a comma(1,2,3)).

 # Mark todo as done
 td d 1
+td r n,n,n (to mark more tasks enter numbers seperated by a comma(1,2,3)).
 ```

 ISC licensed.
 Enjoy!